nxing831/nxing831.github.io/content/math.md

 i did my undergraduate degree in mathematics. i am kind of writing a thesis.

-previously, i did research in other places.
+previously, i did research in a variety of buildings in other places.

 i am taking a 2026 gap and intend to apply to phd programs in statistics and computer science after. roughly speaking, i am interested in ai security; this involves privacy, secure computing, adversarial machine learning, and alignment.